Vegas beats the odds to hand the Capitals their first shutout loss of the season

 Monday was center Chandler Stephenson’s first game at Capital One Arena since being traded to Vegas for a fifth-round draft pick in December 2019.
 The 2018 Stanley Cup champion started Monday’s game and got a nice ovation from Capitals fans in the first period.

-Stephenson, 27, has flourished in Vegas after struggling to find his way into the Capitals’ lineup.
-As Vegas’s top-line center, he has 12 goals and 26 assists in 41 games.
+Stephenson, 27, has flourished with Vegas after struggling to find his way into the Capitals’ lineup.
+As the Golden Knights’ top-line center, he has 12 goals and 26 assists in 41 games.